Vorlonhomeworld/BBCL/8 Hello Lisp Part 3.md

 (format t "Radius:~%Area:")

 ```
-The **~%** is Common Lisp's directive for a carriage return.
+The **%** is Common Lisp's directive for a carriage return.
+Just remember the **~** there to let Common Lisp know we want to give it a directive!
 Go ahead, give it a try!

 Tabs